lunarphp/lunar/docs/src/getcandy/urls.md

 ## Deleting a URL

-When you delete a URL, if it was the default then GetCandy will look for a non default of the same language and assign that instead.
+When you delete a URL, if it was the default then Lunar will look for a non default of the same language and assign that instead.

 ```php